-Seeking to make its lessons learnt more easily accessible, the FSC has chosen to produce a set of two-page flyers and to translate them into different languages.
+Seeking to make its lessons learnt more easily accessible, the FSC offers two-page flyers in various languages.
 In the case of Japanese, the FSC proposes bilingual English-Japanese versions of the flyers.
-In the case of English, the flyers can be downloaded either as European A4 format or as US letter format.
+In the case of English, the flyers can be downloaded in either European A4 format or US letter format.

 |About the Forum on Stakeholder Confidence|